ninjasphere/sphere-factory-reset/README.devkit.md

 4. Install the micro SD card into the micro SD card reader on the devkit
 5. Reconnect the power cable to the devkit

+##Pair the devkit to your Ninja Blocks user account

 At this point the devkit should boot with an adhoc WiFi network called NinjaSphere-xxxxxxxx where xxxxxxxx is a pseudo-random string of hexadecimal digits.

+###Steps

-6. Start the Ninja Sphere phone app and ensure that the phone app is signed in with a valid Ninja Blocks account
+1. Start the Ninja Sphere phone app and ensure that the phone app is signed in with a valid Ninja Blocks account
-7. In the phone app, click "Add things" and select "Spheramid" from the list of options to advance to the "WELCOME - Tap the sphere below to begin setup" screen
+2. In the phone app, click "Add things" and select "Spheramid" from the list of options to advance to the "WELCOME - Tap the sphere below to begin setup" screen
-8. Tap the sphere in the center of the screen to advance to the "SPHERAMID - We're looking for your spheramid" screen
+3. Tap the sphere in the center of the screen to advance to the "SPHERAMID - We're looking for your spheramid" screen
-9. Tap the sphere in the center of the screen 8 times until the "ADHOC PAIRING" button appears at the bottom of the screen.
+4. Tap the sphere in the center of the screen 8 times until the "ADHOC PAIRING" button appears at the bottom of the screen.
-10. Select the "ADHOC PAIRING" button to advance to the next screen.
+5. Select the "ADHOC PAIRING" button to advance to the next screen.
 Follow the instructions displayed on that screen.
-11. Resume the phone application and select "Continue" from the "SPHERAMID SETUP" screen
+6. Resume the phone application and select "Continue" from the "SPHERAMID SETUP" screen

 The devkit will eventually prompt for the WiFi credentials of your main WiFi network.
 Once these credentials are entered, the devkit will download necessary updates from the Internet.
 This process may take up to 15 minutes at which point the devkit will be paired with your Ninja Blocks account.